MysticalFire1315/CS-Sushi-Autotest-Suite/README.md

 ## Notes
 *Working directory is the directory with your file.
 In this case, its the directory where your `cs_sushi.c` file is located.

+If you have suggestions for more test cases, feel free to add them in a reply to [my Ed post](https://edstem.org/au/courses/8666/discussion/952256).
+I'll maintain this repo until Term 3 starts.

 ## Changelog
 ### 3 August 2022